mesosphere/dcos-commons/docs/pages/operations-guide.md

 ## OOMed task

-Your tasks can be killed from an OOM if you didn't give them sufficient quota.
+Your tasks can be killed from an OOM if you didn't give them sufficient resources.
 This will manifest as sudden `Killed` messages in [Task logs](#task-logs), sometimes consistently but often not.
 To verify that the cause is an OOM, the following places can be checked:
 - Check [Scheduler logs](#scheduler-logs) (or `dcos <svcname> pods status <podname>)` to see TaskStatus updates from mesos for a given failed pod.
 - Check [Agent logs](#mesos-agent-logs) directly for mention of the Mesos Agent killing a task due to excess memory usage.